-After such experimental verification of infants' abilities to accurately use and understand emotion-related gestures, I suggest that experimental design with longitudinal data collection could answer some questions useful to application.
-By providing one group of children with consistent modeling in symbolic gestures and comparing their cognitive and social-emotional behavior to a group of children who are not provided with this gesture-rich environment, we may be able answer such questions as: 1) Do children who had earlier developing symbol systems including emotion gestures show more competent reflective functioning - i.e. explicit understanding of internal states such as emotions, desires, thoughts, etc. - later in development?
-And, 2) Do children who had earlier developing symbol systems including emotion gestures show more competent social functioning - i.e. prosocial behavior, self-regulation, empathetic responses to peers, etc. - later in development?
+After such experimental verification of infants' abilities to accurately use and understand emotion-related gestures, I suggest that an experimental design with longitudinal data collection could answer some questions useful to application.
+By providing one group of children with consistent modeling in symbolic gestures and comparing their cognitive and social-emotional behavior to a group of children who are not provided with this gesture-rich environment, we may be able answer such questions as: (a) Do children who had earlier developing symbol systems including emotion gestures show more competent reflective functioning (i.e., explicit understanding of internal states such as emotions, desires, thoughts, etc.) later in development? (b) Do children who had earlier developing symbol systems including emotion gestures show more competent social functioning (i.e., prosocial behavior, self-regulation, empathetic responses to peers, etc.) later in development?